yamigr/pusudb-connector/README.md

 Framework: [https://www.npmjs.com/package/pusudb](https://www.npmjs.com/package/pusudb)

 Define the configuration and open the connection.
-Then subscribe the key defined in the config and handle the events or do some other queries.
+When a key is subscribed, then each event will be fired according the meta.
+Check the pusudb docs for the metas.

 <a name="installing"></a>
 ## Installing